“TeachMeet at Clevedon works because people believe in it”

 - Kelly Hawkins – Head of Art at Clevedon School @kellylhawkins

-- Tait Coles – Pink Learning author @totallywired77
+- Tait Coles – Punk Learning author @totallywired77

 - Alex Quigley – Head of English at Huntington School, Yorks @huntingenglish